BitForgeCraftedCode/AlgorithmsPlusDataStructures/Big_O_Notation/BIgO.md

 		return total;
 	}

-The above function only has two primitive variables (total and i) thus the Big O for space complexity is O(1) always the same no matter the size of the input don't forget we exclude the input variable
+The above function only has two primitive variables (total and i) thus the Big O for space complexity is O(1) always the same no matter the size of the input. don't forget we exclude the input variable

 	function double(arr) {